kerns/craft-on-ddev/README.md

 # Craft on DDEV

-A Dockerized local development for Craft CMS pre-configured with Vite and built on DDEV.
+Dockerized local development for Craft CMS, pre-configured with Vite and built on DDEV.

 ## Features:

-- [DDEV](https://ddev.com/get-started/) for local development with Docker that just works
+- [DDEV](https://ddev.com/get-started/) for local development in a Docker setup that just works
 - [Vite](https://vitejs.dev/) for HMR + live reloading for development, asset optimization + bundling for production
 - [Tailwind 3.x](https://tailwindcss.com) for utility-first CSS
 - [Alpine](https://alpinejs.dev/) for lightweight reactivity